 One way to sell solar leads is to reach out directly to PV companies and see if they’re interested in buying leads.
 If they are, you provide contact information and a copy of their electric bill.
 The solar company then reaches out to the lead themselves.

 This is a great way to make some extra money with minimal effort.

 The Simple Way: Roof and Solar Hardware Installs

 With this approach, you prepare the roof for solar panels by installing the panel mounting.
-Once this is done, a PV installer attaches the racking to the mounts, install the panels, the inverter, and hook up the system.
+Once this is done, a PV installer attaches the racking to the mounts, installs the panels, and the inverter, and hooks up the system.
 In many cases, PV companies have manufacturing-certified roofers install the mounts so as to not void any warranties associated with their roof.

 By creating a solar-ready roof, you avoid dealing with the actual PV system.
 But you only get paid for a portion of the project.
 So, why not complete the installation and get paid for the whole project?

 Own the roof—Control the project from roof preparation to complete solar installation.
 You’ve already repaired or built the roof and made the roof penetrations.
 From there, you just have to attach the racking to the mounts, which is about as easy as an erector set … except with higher stakes.
 The racking usually has 6-8 components and comes with simple installation instructions.
 After that, you just attach the solar panels to the racking.
 The installation work is simple, the added complexity arises around optimizing design, plan creation and approval, and electrician work, but all of these functions can be contracted out or hired depending on your model.